Press "Enter" to skip to content

 Imagine you need to transfer EDI purchase orders and invoices in SAP Cloud Integration for 10 new customers.
 It means you need at least two iFlows for each customer and at least one mapping for each iFlow.
 This means at least 20 mappings and you have no experience in XSLT.

-The Message Implementation Guideline (MIG) for the source and target file is selected and adapted via the Type Systems library.
-Then the mapping guidelines are created in the user interface via these two MIGs.
-Once created, the mapping can be injected into any iFlow in SAP Cloud Integration via the “Inject” button.
+2. Then the mapping guidelines are created in the user interface via these two MIGs.
+Once created, the mapping (generated XSLT) can be injected into any iFlow in SAP Cloud Integration via the “Inject” button.

 SAP offers a pre-built package of EDI iFlows for the Integration Advisor.
 After copying, these iFlows can be customized as required.
-You can find it in the Discover area of the SAP CI with the following name: EDI Integration Templates for SAP Integration Advisor.
+You can find it in the Discover area of SAP CI with the following name: EDI Integration Templates for SAP Integration Advisor.

 You can find more information about the SAP IA here: SAP Blog

 The mappings for the new customers are now created.
 But you still have to create the 20 iFlows in the SAP Cloud Integration.
 But if you have problems to implement running B2B integration flows, then the SAP Trading Partner Management is the perfect solution for you.
 The tool allows the user to create B2B scenarios via a user interface.
 The created scenarios are then processed in SAP CI via an SAP predefined integration package and sent to the customer.
-This package must be duplicated into the SAP Cloud Integration Design area and then deployed.
+This (standard) package is duplicated into the SAP Cloud Integration Design area and then deployed.
 This eliminates complex implementation steps in the SAP CI and makes it possible for inexperienced interface programmers to create B2B scenarios.

 The B2B tool SAP TPM can only be used via the SAP Integration Advisor.
 Uploading your own mappings is not possible.
 You have to create them in the SAP IA.